-First impressions count, and the way you dress is an easy indicator of whether you should be there or no. But it’s important to remember that not every role is the same.
+First impressions count, and the way you dress is an easy indicator of whether you should be there or not.
+But it’s important to remember that not every role is the same.
 If the job is office based, then a suit or smart shirt is a must.
-However, the same might not apply to a more hands on role.
+However, the same might not apply to a more hands-on role.

 Gauge what type of clothing is appropriate and prepare in advance, even if it is only from the waist up when online!
 If you know someone in the same or a similar field ask their opinion, what would they wear?

 There are few things more uncomfortable than a weak handshake.
 Ensure you introduce yourself properly with confidence, and you’ll hopefully get the interview off to a good start.

 However, many interviews are done online now, so what’s the equivalent?
 Make sure your equipment is ready and be early, and show the employer you are interested in the role.
 Something you might not have thought of is to make sure that you are in clear view of the camera, sit up straight and smile.
 It will go a long way!